Arizona HOA Disclosure Requirements: A Guide for Sellers and Agents

 Master Planned Communities in the Valley

-The Phoenix metro area has some of the largest master-planned communities in the country — Verrado, Estrella Mountain Ranch, Vistancia, Anthem, and many others.
+The Phoenix metro has some of the largest master-planned communities in the country.
+Verrado, Estrella Mountain Ranch, Vistancia, Anthem, and plenty of others.
 These mega-communities often have:

 - •Multiple sub-associations (one for each neighborhood or builder)